 This is pro poor tourism at its best!

-Depending on their skills and experience, volunteers will help to develop the capacity of ITTOG and ASSERT in a variety of ways.
-You may link up with local people to develop one of the special events outlined above.
+Depending on their skills and experience, volunteers will help to develop the capacity of ITTOG, NWLB and ASSERT members in a variety of ways.
+You may mentor some of the women in NWLB to help develop their business skills and personal development.
+You may link up with local people to develop one of the community tourism initiatives.
 You may work with staff at the college, helping to develop course modules and materials, train teachers and students and/or run courses for local businesses.
 Or you may be linked to a local business, helping them to develop their capacity through product development, accounting or marketing.
 Volunteer opportunities are many and varied in this project.
 Whatever your skills, you are needed to help make tourism an even greater force for good in The Gambia.